dougsweetser/Q/docs/Blogs/Discovery/discovery.md

 meter stick got more compressed.
 That would make the measurements of a time difference larger, but of a distance difference smaller.

 In physics, details matter.
-While it is the case that boing higher in a gravitational field does make the measurements of time increase and space decrease, how do they change exactly?
+While it is the case that going higher in a gravitational field does make the measurements of time increase and space decrease, how do they change exactly?
 With general relativity, the answer cannot be answered until one has said explicitly what is the choice of